-Tours and attractions may also appear far from the city center, possibly inducing townspeople and visitors to share the city’s resources, services, and facilities e.g., public transport) (Hallmann et al., 2015).
-To continue safeguarding its attractiveness as a tourism destination, a city cannot rest on the laurels of its epitomic tourism attractions; instead, it must also give thought to using municipal assets in the long term.
-Accordingly, as they develop UT, cities upgrade infrastructures such as streets and sidewalks (Nilsson 2020).
-Furthermore, certain urban characteristics may have a salutary or detrimental effect on the city’s image.
-For example, access to tourism information, signing, and maintaining green or public spaces will cast a good influence on the extent of the attractiveness of the urban destination (Boivin & Tanguay, 2019).
-In contrast, hazards [] such as noise and urban waste, or an ineffective transport grid, threaten the attractiveness of the city as a tourism destination (Provenzano, 2015).
-As a rule it seems that the environmental-quality in urban space index and its accessibility the most important factors behind attracting visitors (Boivina [BOIVIN?] and Tanguay, 2019).
+Tours and attractions may also exist outside the center, possibly motivating townspeople and visitors to share the city’s resources, services, and facilities (Hallmann et al., 2015).
+To remain attractive as a tourism destination, a city cannot rest on the laurels of its epitomic tourism attractions; instead, it must also consider using municipal assets in the long term by, for instance, upgrading infrastructures such as streets and sidewalks as they develop UT (Nilsson, 2020).
+Furthermore, certain urban characteristics may affect a city’s image: access to tourism information, signing, and maintaining green or public spaces for the better (Boivin & Tanguay, 2019), and noise, urban waste, and inefficient transport for the worse (Provenzano, 2015).
+As a rule, the environmental quality and accessibility of an urban space count the most in attracting visitors (Boivin & Tanguay, 2019).

-[Header] Stakeholders in urban development and management
+Stakeholders in urban development and management

-Stakeholders play a definitive role in developing and managing UT.
-Their outlooks, positions, and behaviors meaningfully influence success and sustainability of the UT entrepreneurship (Timur & Getz, 2008).
-Accordingly, understanding stakeholders’ points of view is crucial for detecting [identifying expectations, concerns, and interests of theirs and integrating them into the planning and decision-making processes.
-According to the stakeholders’ theory, stakeholders []are those who may influence the attainment of the organization’s goals or be influenced by the extent to which they are attained.
-Therefore, recognizing the structure of stakeholders in a given area and understanding the way they influence policymakers or are influenced by [] their commands may be helpful for executives in putting together strategies and making medium- to long-term decisions in intelligent ways (Freeman, 1984).
-In UT, a wide variety of stakeholders including residents, local businesses, representatives of the tourism industry, government authorities, community groups, environmental organizations, and watchdogs [] of cultural heritage are involved (Timur & Getz, 2009).
-Classification of stakeholders on the basis of areas of interest, influence, and level of involvement is helpful for understanding their singular point of view on the tourism destination (Boom et al., 2021).
+Stakeholders play a dispositive role in developing and managing UT.
+Given that their outlooks, positions, and behaviors meaningfully influence UT success and sustainability (Timur & Getz, 2008), their expectations, concerns, and interests should be understood and integrated into UT planning and decision-making.
+Recognizing the structure of stakeholders in a given area and understanding how they influence or are influenced by policymakers may be helpful to those who formulate strategies and may lead to intelligent medium- to long-term decisions (Freeman, 1984).
+In UT, a broad range of stakeholders—residents, local businesses, representatives of the tourism industry, government authorities, community groups, environmental organizations, and cultural-heritage watchdogs—are involved (Timur & Getz, 2009).
+It is helpful to classify them on the basis of areas of interest, influence, and level of involvement for an understanding of their specific perspectives on the tourism destination (Boom et al., 2021).

-From the perspective of sustainable tourism, the main stakeholders in UT are the residents for the very reason that they live in proximity to the tourism activity and therefore are also the main burden-bearers of its impacts (e.g., traffic congestion, overcrowding, crime, inflation, and gentrification (Phuc & Nguyen, 2023).
-Local Residents’ outlooks are shaped by their daily experiences, including unmediated encounters with tourists and the impacts of tourism on their neighborhoods.
-The residents’ positions on tourism may be favorable – due to economic advantages and the possibility of enriching [enrichment of leisure life, but also negative due to congestion [overcrowding and fear of loss of local identity (Biagi et al., 2020).
-Given the importance of co-opting stakeholders into decision-making is critical for applying sustainable-development models at mass-tourism destinations; and, as part of this, understanding residents’ outlooks is crucial for managing the social impacts of UT and cultivating positive community involvement (Shani & Pizam, 2012).
+In respect of sustainable tourism, the main stakeholders in UT are residents due to their proximity to the tourism activity and, in turn, their primacy in bearing the burden of UT impacts (traffic congestion, overcrowding, crime, inflation, gentrification, etc.) (Phuc & Nguyen, 2023).
+Residents’ outlooks are shaped by their daily experiences, including direct encounters with tourists and the effects of tourism on their neighborhoods.
+Residents may smile on tourism due to its economic advantages and its potential for enriching leisure life; they may also frown on it on account of overcrowding and fear of loss of local identity (Biagi et al., 2020).
+Given the critical importance of co-opting stakeholders into decision-making when sustainable-development models at mass-tourism destinations are applied, residents’ outlooks must be understood when the social impacts of UT are managed and positive community involvement is created (Shani & Pizam, 2012).